 A combined history and practical workshop where students will make their own icon.
-Materials of $20 included in course fee.
+Materials of $40 included in course fee and students will take home a set of paints.

 Bring your lunch on Sunday as the session runs a full day.
 We'll provide tea and coffee in the staff room on Saturday and Sunday for breaks.
 All materials are included within this course fee.